A topic from the subject of Biochemistry in Chemistry.

 • Immunohistochemistry: Immunohistochemistry is used to visualize the localization of receptors in cells or tissues.
 In immunohistochemistry, antibodies are used to bind to receptors.
 The antibodies are then visualized using a fluorescent or chromogenic dye.

-• Gene expression analysis: Gene expression analysis is used to measure the expression of genes that are involved in chemical signalling.
+• Gene expression analysis: Gene expression analysis is used to measure the expression of genes that are involved in chemical signaling.
 Gene expression analysis can be performed using a variety of methods, such as Northern blotting, RT-PCR, and microarrays.

 Types of Experiments